patrick-kidger/torchcde/README.md

 #### `grid_points` and `eps` with adaptive solvers
 If using linear interpolation, then integrating the CDE naively can be difficult: we get a jump in the derivative at each interpolation point, and this slows adaptive step size solvers down.
 First they have to slow down to resolve the point - and then they have to figure out that they can speed back up again afterwards.

-We can help them out by telling them about the prescence of these jumps, so that they don't have to discover it for themselves.
+We can help them out by telling them about the presence of these jumps, so that they don't have to discover it for themselves.

-We do this by passing the `grid_points` option with either the `dopri5` or `dopri8` solvers, which specify the points at which these jumps exist, so that the solver can place its integration points directly on the jump.
+We do this by passing the `grid_points` option, which specify the points at which these jumps exist, so that the solver can place its integration points directly on the jump.
 The `torchde.LinearInterpolation` class provides a helper `.grid_points` property that can be passed to set the the grid points correctly, as in the examples.

 There's one more important thing to include: the `eps` argument.
 Recall that we're solving the differential equation
 ```
 dz/dt(t) = f(t, z)dX/dt(t)     z(t_0) = z0
 ```
 where `X` is piecewise linear.
-Thus `dX/dt` is piecewise constant; it has jumps.
-Thus we don't want to place our integration points exactly on the jump, as `X` isn't consistently defined there.
-We need to place integration points just to the left, and just to the right, of that jump. `eps` specifices how much to shift to the left or right, so it has just has to be some very small number above zero.
+Thus `dX/dt` is piecewise constant.
+We don't want to place our integration points exactly on the jumps, as `dX/dt` isn't consistently defined there.
+We need to place integration points just to the left, and just to the right, of the jumps. `eps` specifices how much to shift to the left or right, so it has just has to be some very small number above zero.

 #### Fixed solvers
 Solving CDEs (regardless of the choice of interpolation scheme in a Neural CDE) with fixed solvers like `euler`, `midpoint`, `rk4` etc. is pretty much exactly the same as solving an ODE with a fixed solver.
 Just make sure to set the `step_size` option to something sensible; for example the smallest gap between times: